What are the brokerage charges for NRIs trading in the F&O segment?

 • Can NRIs trade in the F&O segment?

-Absolutely, NRIs have the privilege to trade in the Equity F&O (Futures & Options) segment when they open an NRO Non-Portfolio Investment Scheme (Non-PIS) Account.
-FYERS takes pride in being among the select brokerages that enable NRIs to actively ...
+Yes, Non-Resident Indians (NRIs) can actively participate in Equity Futures & Options (F&O) trading in India—provided they hold an NRO Non-Portfolio Investment Scheme (Non-PIS) Account.
+FYERS is among the select few brokerages that enable NRIs to ...

 • Why is income proof necessary for F&O trading?